dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 You can also change the favicon to your company's favicon.
 You can change as many things as you want and add custom components that your team uses frequently.

-Create a `.env.example` in the `react-scripts/template` directory contains the following:
+Create a `.env.example` in the `react-scripts/template` directory that contains the following:

 ```bash